Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

   - *abrzr.dat*

 - [Choose file]
 Click this button to select a file from your computer to be uploaded.
-If no file has been selected yet, the message "No file chosen" is displayed.
+If no file has been selected yet, the notice "No file chosen" is displayed.

 - [UPLOAD]
 Click this button to upload the selected file.
 The *Compeso 7.x: Step 2* is displayed.